 Example: Students are asked to listen for "Steady Beat."
 If they hear a steady beat in the music they color Princess Leia's face pink.
 If they don't hear a steady beat they color her face blue.

-3) 3 Blank Listening Glyph - The final version of the glyph gives the greatest freedom.
-Blanks are provided so you can chose the things that you'd like your students to listen for.
+3) 4 Blank Listening Glyph - This version of the glyph gives the greatest freedom.
+Blanks are provided so you can choose the things that you'd like your students to listen for.

-4) About This Activity - The final page of each set includes instructions and extension ideas.
+4) About This Activity - This page of each set includes instructions and extension ideas.

 Very clever and well done!
 I love it and so do my students. - Noeimi R.